Learn exactly what those charges are so you can avoid potentially unnecessary costs.

 Collection agency recovery fee

-If you default on your loan, your lender may call on the services of a collection agency to get the payments they’re owed.
+If you default on your loan, your lender may call on the services of a collection agency to get the payments is’s owed.
 Many pass along any fees associated with this service to you.

 If your lender requires you to cover the costs of hiring a collection agency, you could pay a flat fee or a percentage of the repayment in question.
 Collection agency recovery fees are generally steep, reaching hundreds of dollars.

 - If you’re worried about missing payments, contact a loan representative with your provider.
 Your lender may be willing to work out different terms to get you through rough financial times.